Pixxel Imagery 101

 Top of Atmosphere (TOA) reflectance

-This is radiometric, and geometric corrected TOA reflectance data.
-The image is orthorectified and projected to WGS84 projection.
+This is radiometric, and geometric corrected TOA reflectance data.The image is orthorectified and projected to WGS84 projection.
 The data is available in a geoTIFF file format (accompanied by additional metadata).

 The pixel reflectance values are linearly scaled between 0 - 50000.
 Thus to convert the image to 0-1 reflectance range, all the pixel values must be divided by 50000.

-L1C (available upon request)
+L1C (available on request)

 See more